UCI-Libraries/Python/README.md

 **Text Editor**

 When you're writing code, it's nice to have a text editor that is optimized for writing code, with features like automatic color-coding of key words.
 The default text editor on Mac OS X and Linux is usually set to Vim, which is not famous for being intuitive. if you accidentally find yourself stuck in it, try typing the escape key, followed by :q! (colon, lower-case 'q', exclamation mark), then hitting Return to return to the shell.

 Windows: nano is a basic editor and the default that instructors use in the workshop.
-To install it, download the Library Carpentry    Windows installer and double click on the file to run it.
-This installer requires an active internet connection.
+It is installed along with Git.
 Other editors that you can use are Notepad++ or Sublime Text.
 Be aware that you must add its installation directory to your system path.
 Please ask your instructor to help you do this.

-Mac OS X: nano is a basic editor and the default that instructors use in the workshop.
+macOS: nano is a basic editor and the default that instructors use in the workshop.
 See the Git installation video tutorial for an example on how to open nano.
 It should be pre-installed.
 Other editors that you can use are Text Wrangler or Sublime Text.

 Linux: nano is a basic editor and the default that instructors use in the workshop.
 It should be pre-installed.
 Other editors that you can use are Gedit, Kate or Sublime Text.